swampbear/swampbear/README.md

 # Hi there, I'm Jobjørn 👋
 ![jobjorns's github stats](https://j.gifs.com/vbeaPa.gif)
 ## 🌟 About Me

-- 👨‍💻 **Student in Information Technology and Tech Enthusiast**
+- 👨‍💻 **B.Sci in Information techonlogy**
-- 🇳🇴 Based in Førde, Vestland
+- Works in a robotics lab time to time

 ## 💬 Languages